HashCodespace/Volunteerinsrilanka-org/src/faq/23-faq.md

 isactive: ['active']

 ---
-volunteering srilanka has program placements at galle
+volunteer in Sri Lanka has program placements at Galle